International Programmes 2025/2026

 At TU Bergakademie Freiberg, we bring together renowned researchers and enthusiastic lecturers from different scientific communities to offer our graduate students the education required for an outstanding career in computational materials science (CMS).

 Theoretical concepts introduced during CMS lectures will be illustrated by cutting-edge research applications.
 An intense introduction seminar will bring you up to speed with scientific programming and modern computing environments.
 During research seminars, you will have the possibility to interact with leading scientists and experienced engineers from industrial partners.
-During accompanying hands-on tutorials, the application of all relevant state-of-the-art simulation methods will be learned – which is only one of the truly outstanding aspects of this course.
+During accompanying hands-on tutorials, the application of all relevant state-of-the-art simulation methods will be learned – which is one of the truly outstanding aspects of this course.
 Elective classes will introduce you to specialised topics of computational engineering/mechanics – or even to advanced subjects of data mining and machine learning in data-driven materials science.

 Among others, you will learn the theoretical background and hands-on application of the following numerical/simulation methods:

-• linear/non-linear finite element methods (FEM)
+• Linear/non-linear finite element methods (FEM)

-• molecular statics and molecular dynamics (MS/MD)
+• Molecular statics and molecular dynamics (MS/MD)

-• machine learning (ML), in particular deep learning (DL)
+• Machine learning (ML), in particular deep learning (DL)

 • Monte Carlo methods (MC)

-• cellular automaton (CA)
+• Cellular automaton (CA)

-• phase-field method (PFM)
+• Phase-field method (PFM)

-• statistical analysis methods
+• Statistical analysis methods

-• digital image analysis/correlation
+• Digital image analysis/correlation

 CMS students are chosen among the top 3% of their undergraduate classes, ensuring an intense study environment of excellence.
 Small classes foster interaction and discussions, allowing you to develop your ideas.
 Furthermore, the study environment shines with an exceptional ratio of teaching staff to the total number of enrolled students.